ataraxao/drex/docs/ADMIN_ROLE_SPEC.md

 - Freeze transfers-out (subject to custodian constraints)
 - Implement in-kind distributions when practicable (cash fallback allowed)
 - Maintain an **event-only B Distribution Ledger**
-- Provide an **Implementation Confirmation** when the control split is correctly established
+- Provide an **Implementation Confirmation** when the control split is correctly established (including satisfaction of the Agreement’s implementation control checklist, subject to custodian constraints and any written exceptions)

 ## 4) What the Administrator must NOT do (explicit non-duties)
 - No investment advice, suitability determinations, or portfolio management